09 February 2015

 Hesychasm (from the Greek for “stillness, rest, quiet, silence”) is a mystical tradition and movement that originated with the Desert Fathers, for whom Hesychasm was primarily the practice of “interior silence and continual prayer.”

 It became a popular practice in Byzantine meditative prayer techniques in the 14th century.
-In this way, it became more closely identified with the Prayer of the Heart, or the Jesus Prayer, which we were looking at in the Chapel during our Spirituality Hour earlier this morning.
+In this way, it became more closely identified with the Prayer of the Heart, or the Jesus Prayer.

 Some Sayings of the Desert Fathers